kensleDev/dotfiles/opencode/.config/opencode/command/run-prompt.md

 <step2_resolve_files>
 For each prompt number/name:

+- Detect current git branch: `!git branch --show-current` (fallback to "main")
-- If empty or "last": Find with `!ls -t ./prompts/*.md | head -1`
+- If empty or "last": Find with `!ls -t .agent/prompts/[current-branch]/*.md | head -1`
-- If a number: Find file matching that zero-padded number (e.g., "5" matches "005-_.md", "42" matches "042-_.md")
+- If a number: Find file matching that zero-padded number in current branch folder (e.g., "5" matches ".agent/prompts/[current-branch]/005-_.md", "42" matches ".agent/prompts/[current-branch]/042-_.md")
-- If text: Find files containing that string in the filename
+- If text: Find files containing that string in the filename within current branch folder
+- If contains "/" (e.g., "feature-auth/005"): Treat as explicit branch path and search in that specific branch folder

 <matching_rules>

 - If exactly one match found: Use that file
 - If multiple matches found: List them and ask user to choose
-- If no matches found: Report error and list available prompts
+- If no matches found in current branch: Check root .agent/prompts/ for backward compatibility, then report error and list available prompts
   </matching_rules>
   </step2_resolve_files>